uschpc/workshop-singularity/src/index.md

 ## Building your own container images

-- Need to build outside of CARC systems (requires root privileges)
+- Need to build outside of CARC systems (requires superuser privileges)
 - But need a Linux system
-- Best approach is to use the cloud-based [Singularity Remote Builder](https://cloud.sylabs.io/home)
+- Best approach is to use the cloud-based [Singularity remote builder](https://cloud.sylabs.io/home)
 - Or use a virtual machine on your local computer (e.g., [Multipass](https://multipass.run/), [Virtual Box](https://www.virtualbox.org/))
 - General workflow for CARC systems:
   1. Build externally using a definition file